Clonmel: GAA

 Clonmel is home to several Gaelic Athletic Association (GAA) clubs.
-Clonmel Óg the most recently established GAA club in the town was set up in 1984 and it competes in the senior division only 31 years after being formed.
-Moyle Rovers GAA club is just outside the town and has been a dominant force in recent decades.

-Gaelic football club Clonmel Commercials, the 2016 Munster Football Club champions, are based in the town, on the Western Road.
-They reached the semi-finals of the 2015-16 All Ireland Football Club championships, losing out to Ballyboden St. Endas, who would go on to win the championship.
-Sister hurling club, St. Mary's, are also located on Western Road.
+Clonmel Óg was established in 1984 and it competes in the senior division.
+Moyle Rovers GAA club is based just outside the town.
+The Gaelic football club, Clonmel Commercials, won the 2015-16 Munster Senior Club Football Championship title.
+They went on to reach the semi-finals of the 2015–16 All Ireland Football Club championships, losing out to Ballyboden St. Endas, who would go on to win the championship.
+Together with their sister hurling club, St. Mary's, they are located on Western Road.